dafacto/moneyforsomething/_chapters/10_rebalancing.md

 takeaway: Periodic rebalancing preserves the risk vs return characteristics of our asset allocation, and can increase returns.
 ---

-Over time, as your individual asset classes increase and decrease in value, your allocation will shift from its target. **Rebalancing** brings that imbalanced allocation back in line with its target.
+Over time, as your purchased asset classes increase and decrease in value, your overall allocation will shift from its target. **Rebalancing** brings that imbalanced allocation back in line.

 Suppose your total portfolio value is $100 and your target allocation looks like this:

 | Investment | Amount       | Percentage of Total |
 |------------|--------------|---------------------|